DaveY61/flask-mod-template/README.md

    - Click "Add User"
    - The new user will receive an activation email to set their password

+4. User access options:
+   - Disable Self Registration: When enabled, prevents new users from registering themselves
+   - Require Login for Site Access: When enabled, makes the entire site (except login and registration pages) accessible only to logged-in users

-4. User access options take effect immediately after saving.
+5. All changes in user management take effect immediately after saving.

 ## License